 If you own a house, you don’t have to worry about that debt with the lenders that do not look at this expense.
 However, others are going to factor it into their debt-to-income calculations.
 If you are trying to buy a house but are having a hard time qualify because of your student loans, then check out this article on how to lower your DTI ratio to qualify for a home loan.

 What Is Their Maximum Debt-To-Income Ratio?

 Most student loan refinance companies have a maximum debt-to-income ratio of 30%.
-One of FitBUX’s lending partners will go up to a 40% maximum.
+Two of FitBUX’s lending partners will go up to a 40% maximum.

 This is important to calculate before you begin refinancing your student loans.
 If you are right up against those numbers you may want to manipulate the ratio so you can qualify.
 Manipulating this ratio is highly complex and may not work for everyone so I’m not going to go into it in this guide.
 If you want more information on this feel free to build your FitBUX Profile and schedule a free call.